apache/qpid-dispatch/doc/book/amqp-mapping.md

 - The "name" attribute is not required when an entity is created.
 If not supplied it will be set to the same value as the system-generated "identity" attribute.
 Otherwise it is treated as per the standard.
-- The REGISTER operation is not implementd.
-The router has its own mechansm to discover peers that does not require this operation.
-- The DEREGISTER operation is not implementd.
-The router has its own mechansm to discover peers that does not require this operation.
+- The REGISTER and DEREGISTER operations are not implementd.
+The router automatically discovers peer routers via the router network and makes their managment addresses available via the standard GET-MGMT-NODES operation.